Help build local AI with no API token caps.

 This is a community bet: enough people want unlimited local AI badly enough to fund the missing pieces together.
 If that is you, Founders is the cleanest way to help.

 Free starts small.
-Pro unlocks the serious tiers.
+Pro adds the other five tiers.

 TierPlanBest forDisk / RAMSpeed / note